x509-hbs/draft-x509-shbs/draft-ietf-lamps-x509-shbs.md

     HSS-LMS-HashSig-PublicKey ::= OCTET STRING

+[RFC8554] defines the raw octet string encoding of an HSS public key using the `hss_public_key` structure.
 See [SP800208] and [RFC8554] for more information on the contents and format of an HSS public key.
 Note that the single-tree signature scheme LMS is instantiated as HSS with number of levels being equal to 1.

 ##  XMSS Public Keys

-The object identifier for an XMSS public key is `id-alg-xmss-hashsig`:

-    id-alg-xmss-hashsig  OBJECT IDENTIFIER ::= {
-       itu-t(0) identified-organization(4) etsi(0) reserved(127)
-       etsi-identified-organization(0) isara(15) algorithms(1)
-       asymmetric(1) xmss(13) 0 }

 The XMSS public key identifier is as follows:

     pk-XMSS-HashSig PUBLIC-KEY ::= {
        IDENTIFIER id-alg-xmss-hashsig
-       KEY XMSS-HashSig-PublicKey
+       -- KEY no ASN.1 wrapping --
        PARAMS ARE absent
        CERT-KEY-USAGE
           { digitalSignature, nonRepudiation, keyCertSign, cRLSign } }